ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

 Most of these values have a default set if nothing is provided as an option when creating the application.
 Because we did not provide a value, {{site.data.keyword.codeengineshort}} deployed our application with a default max scale of 10, meaning that it will only scale our application up to 10 instances.
 The default minimum scale is zero, so that when our application is no longer in use, it will scale itself back down to zero.

 1. To check the autoscaling capabilities of {{site.data.keyword.codeengineshort}}, we can use a load generator to generate a load against our service.
-This load generator will simulate about 300 clients hitting the URL for 30 seconds.
+This load generator will simulate about 300 clients requesting the URL for 30 seconds.
 Navigate to the [load generator URL](https://load.fun.cloud.ibm.com/){: external} and paste the frontend application URL from the step above.
 2. Click on **Generate load** to generate traffic.
 3. Run the below command to see the instance(pod) count incrementing as part of the autoscaling.
    ```sh